bynmz/bymnz.github.io/about.md

 title: About
 ---
 ## About
 Hi there!
-My name is Young.
-I'm a Senior Software Engineer, currently working on 2D/3D graphics technology at Nile Origin Studios!
-I use C++, Rust, Python and JavaScript (just to name a few) for mobile, web and embedded software projects.
+My name is Ben.
+I'm a Senior Software Engineer and I use C++, Rust, Python and JavaScript (just to name a few) for mobile, web and embedded software projects.
 If you're looking for a skilled engineer to bring your next project to life, feel free to reach out—my contact information is below!

 ## Projects